Stuart-Landau Oscillatory Graph Neural Network: Start Landau Graph Neural Network

 while treating the coupling term explicitly. $Z^{(l)}$ denotes the complex-valued feature matrix at the $l$-th layer.
 Although feasible, this approach necessitates the computation of a 2D Jacobian and takes more iterations to converge.
 Therefore, we further refine the IMEX scheme by decomposing Equation \eqref{eq:slgnn_discrete} into their magnitude and phase terms, and only implicitly solve the stiff cubic magnitude term.
 This further reduces the dimensionality of the implicit part to one, as the phase update can be kept explicit.
 We present a Pseudocode of \ACRONYM{} in Algorithm 1.

 The implicit update of $R^{(l+1)}$ can be efficiently computed using either 1D Newton's method or explicit inverse with Cardano's formula, using the real root of the corresponding cubic equation.
 We discuss the details in Appendix \ref{app:solve_implicit_magnitude}.
 When Newton's method is used, it typically converges within 2 - 5 steps, depending on the set error tolerance.
-Both the encoder {\ttfamily ENC} and the the decoder {\ttfamily DEC} are single-layered MLPs.
+Both the encoder {\ttfamily ENC} and the decoder {\ttfamily DEC} are single-layered MLPs.
 While {\ttfamily ENC} is complex-valued, from our experience the choice between a real- or complex-valued {\ttfamily DEC} does not noticeably affect model performance.
+Other readout types including modulus, phases, and phase differences do not improve and may sometimes degrade model performance.
 Although this scheme requires repeated polar-cartesian conversion at each layer, empirically this introduces negligible computational overhead and does not impact model performance.
 This compares favorably with the alternative aforementioned 2D Newton's method, which does not necessitate such conversions but is more computationally intensive.